Events & Resources

 The news: A coalition of major US banks is pushing for reforms to the recently enacted GENIUS Act

-The banks are concerned that a loophole could give non-bank competitors financial advantages over more regulated traditional banks, per AInvest.
+The banks are concerned that a loophole could give non-bank competitors advantages over more regulated traditional banks, per AInvest.

-Why it matters: The primary concern for banks lies in a specific provision of the GENIUS Act: Section 16(d), which restricts stablecoin issuers from offering interest or yields directly.
 While this provision was intended to protect consumers and prevent stablecoins from becoming unregulated substitutes for bank deposits, the banks argue it's not enough.
 They claim that non-bank stablecoin issuers can easily bypass this rule by offering yields through affiliates, exchanges, or other partners.
-And according to PayPal’s website, banking groups aren’t wrong—PayPal says customers can earn up to 4% in “rewards” annually on PYUSD balances held on its platform.
+Banks can’t do the same because of strict capital and liquidity requirements, and the affiliates they could use would likely fall under banks’ strict regulatory requirements as well.

 Ultimately, banks aren’t just concerned about stablecoin competition; they’re worried about the erosion of their fundamental role as intermediaries for credit creation.